 Just like every instrument, mastering the banjo is going to take a fair bit of time and practice, but learning some fun and easy banjo songs, not so much.
-In fact, many musicians consider the banjo an easier option than guitar, thanks to it having fewer strings to strum.
+In fact, many musicians consider the banjo an easier option than guitar, thanks to its fewer strings to strum.

 If you’re into folk or country music, you’re going to love this instrument for its authentic twang, although the banjo is more than capable of spicing up some rock and pop licks too.